umccr/agha-data-validation-pipeline/docs/gdr-s3-data-sharing.md

 ## Step 4 - Let the AGHA-GDR administrator know

 Your account is ready for the files to be transferred.
 Send us your bucket ARN, and we will be able to copy files over to your bucket.

 ## Notes

-- When we copy the data to your S3 bucket.
-The data belongs to you, and you will be charged for s3 storage.
+- When we copy the data to your S3 bucket, the data belongs to you, and you will be charged for S3 storage.
 You could try to save costs if you change S3 classes.
-Ref: [S3 classes](https://aws.amazon.com/s3/storage-classes/), [S3 pricing](https://aws.amazon.com/s3/pricing/)
+See: [S3 classes](https://aws.amazon.com/s3/storage-classes/), [S3 pricing](https://aws.amazon.com/s3/pricing/)
-- Data transferred within AWS at the same region (ap-southeast-2) will incur no fee, for example, if you open the file via AWS ec2 (Virtual Machine).
-But if you decide to download this file somewhere else.
-This will attract egress costs.
+- Data transferred within AWS in the same region (`ap-southeast-2`) will incur no fee e.g. if you access the file via AWS EC2 (Virtual Machine).
+But if you decide to download this file somewhere else, it will attract egress costs.